Accreditation of modules and examinations completed abroad

 o Study Programme

-o Original certificate from the university abroad confirming your modules and examinations (in case only online certificates are issued, they will be sent upon request directly to the faculty by the International Office)
+o Original certificate from the university abroad confirming your modules and examinations (in case only online certificates are issued, they will be sent upon request by the university abroad directly to the faculty by the International Office)

 Conversion of grades (in particular modified Bavarian formula)

 Grades awarded abroad are converted into the points system used by HTW Berlin (Section 14 Para.
-1 of the Study and Examination Framework Regulations).
+1 of the Study and Examination Framework Regulations [PDF]).
 Undifferentiated grades (passed/failed) will be converted into “sufficient” (4.0) unless you explicitly waive the accreditation.
 If you are unable to submit a description of the foreign grading system, the conversion will be based on the overview of foreign university grade scales in the anabin database.
 For orientation please refer to the Conversion Table [PDF].
-The modified Bavarian formula is applied when converting foreign grades as follows:

 - Nmax: best possible grade in the foreign system